-You just have to take a trip on a Mersey ferry when in the city – especially know they’ve been a little jazzed up.
-The Razzle Dazzle ferries are literally one of most colourful attractions in Liverpool – as the Mersey ferry Snowdrop has underwent a colourful new design by none other than Sir Peter Blake.
+You just have to take a trip on a Mersey ferry when you visit Liverpool – especially know they’ve been a little-jazzed up.
+The Razzle Dazzle ferries are literally one of most colourful attractions in Liverpool – as the Mersey ferry Snowdrop has undergone a colourful new design by none other than Sir Peter Blake.

 Why the jazzy colours?
 It is in honour of the dazzle ships that was used on vessels during WWI to baffle the enemy.
 The unusual design made it difficult for the enemy to estimate the ship’s size, speed or direction, and so sail the seas with little danger.
 The Everybody Razzle Dazzle ferry is the only operating dazzle ship in the country until December 2016.

 The Albert Dock was the world’s first non-combustible warehouse system, and allowed ships to easily load and unload to and from the warehouses, storing everything from brandy and tea to tobacco and sugar.
 Now, the Albert Dock offers some of the finest shops, restaurants, bars and attractions in the city, including the Merseyside Maritime Museum and The Beatles Story.
 Watch the boats coming in and out the dock and breath in the fresh Liverpool air, and take a short walk to other nearby attractions, such as the Echo Arena and the Wheel of Liverpool.

 Crosby Beach is different to any other beach in the world.
 It contains amazing works of art that transforms the landscape.
 Antony Gormley’s Another Place at Crosby Beach has to be seen to be believed.
 Whether the sun is shining or the rain is pouring when you visit Liverpool you are bound to be blown away by the magnificent cast-iron men spread out across the beach, which are all based on the artist’s body.